 What causes BHD?

 BHD is a genetic condition.
 This means that the cancer risk and other features of BHD can be passed from generation to generation in a family.
-A specific gene called FLCN, which creates a protein called folliculin, is believed to cause most cases of BHD.
+A mutation (change) in a specific gene called FLCN, which creates a protein called folliculin, is believed to cause most cases of BHD.
 FLCN is currently thought to be a tumor suppressor gene.
 A tumor suppressor gene’s natural role in the body is to make proteins that prevent tumor formation by limiting cell growth.
 Research is ongoing to learn more about BHD.

 How is BHD inherited?

 Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
 BHD follows an autosomal dominant inheritance pattern, in which a mutation happens in only one copy of the gene.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.

 Having the mutation in one copy of the gene is enough to cause BHD.
 However, current research shows that a person with BHD must have mutations in both copies of the FLCN gene in order for a tumor to appear.
 A person can be born with one mutated gene (the autosomal dominant inheritance pattern described above) and then acquire a mutation to the second copy of the FLCN gene at some point during his or her lifetime.
 Then, with both copies of the FLCN gene altered, the body loses its ability to suppress tumor growth.